district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 Gradients rely on color interpolation to obtain smooth transitions between two or more colors.
 They are frequently used to produce 3D effects; for example, the Plastique and Cleanlooks styles use gradients to render QPushButtons.
-Qt supports three types of gradients: linear, conical, and radial.
+Qt supports three types of gradients: linear, conical `['kɑnɪkl]` (圆锥形的), and radial.
 The Oven Timer example in the next section combines all three types of gradients in a single widget to make it look like the real thing.

 ![QPainter's gradient brushes][gradient]